mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

 I will keep the bot alive, so you can try it if you want (the username is @mastro35_mastrobot) but if it doesn't work ... consider that it's running on my raspberry pi and that it could be offline sometimes...

 Ok guys, it's enogh for today!
-If you liked this article feel free to click on the **buy me a coffee** button or to subscribe to become a member and [support me on a monthly basis](https://www.buymeacoffee.com/dXjDHmt).
+If you liked this article feel free to click on the **buy me a coffee** button or subscribe to become a member and [support me on a monthly basis](https://www.buymeacoffee.com/dXjDHmt).

 Happy coding and... stay safe!
 D.